Leon Schreiber Celebrates Home Affairs Clearing 250,000 ID Backlog, South Africans Aren’t Impressed

 He added that this demonstrates they are making progress at Home Affairs in just two months, even if it will take longer to implement all of their plans for the department.

-With the identity document situation now sorted, DHA have turned their attention to the Visa backlog.
+With the identity document situation now sorted, the DHA has turned its attention to the visa backlog.

-“I must really commend the officials that are leading this project for getting this done in the space of about one month,” Schreiber said when talking about all they’ve achieved.
+“I must really commend the officials that are leading this project for getting this done in the space of about one month."

 While the news made a welcome change from what is usually reported about DHA, some social media users were less than impressed.